 One of the most difficult things about getting a cash advance online is that the interest rates may be incredibly high.
-This means that though you only borrowed a little, you may end up paying back several times that amount.
+This is especially true if you have taken out payday loans online or no credit check loans in the past.
+Although you only borrowed a little, you may end up paying back several times that amount.

 If Being in Debt Is Hurting Your Mental Health

 This is a difficult advantage to talk about, but for many people, there is an emotional component to being in debt.
 There’s often a lot of fear, stress, and anxiety that comes with it, and that can really harm your mental health.

 Unfortunately for many, they can’t simply pay off debt to deal with their mental health.
 But if a debt is stressing you out and you’ve got the money, this is one of the best reasons to pay of your cash advance loans now.

 This may seem counter-intuitive.
 It makes the most logical sense to pay off a loan early.
 You avoid the high interest rates and the stress of not knowing if or when the loan is going to be paid off.

 But there are several cases where paying off a loan immediately may do more harm than good.

 A prepayment penalty is an amount you owe if you pay back your loan too early.
 This fee is usually stated in the contract of the loan, and it’s usually a percentage of the remaining balance of the loan.